-Patrick Moore has served as the Senior Vice President, Chief Financial Officer of NVI since September 2014, and was appointed the Senior Vice President, Chief Financial Officer of National Vision Holdings, Inc. in February 2015.
-Prior to joining NVI, Mr. Moore served in both divisional and group chief financial officer roles for Fisery, Inc. (where he served as Senior Vice President, Finance and Chief Financial Officer of the Digital Solutions Group from March 2014 until September 2014), First Data Corporation (where he served as Senior Vice President, Business Transformation from August 2013 until February 2014 and Division Chief Financial Officer/Senior Vice President of First Data North America from October 2009 until July 2013), Fluor Corporation and BellSouth Corporation (now AT&T).
+Patrick Moore has served as the Chief Operating Officer of National Vision Holdings, Inc. since January 2023.
+Prior to that, he served as Chief Operating and Financial Officer from August 2022 until December 2022 and as Senior Vice President, Chief Financial Officer from February 2015 until August 2022.
+Mr. Moore joined NVI as Senior Vice President, Chief Financial Officer in September 2014.
+Prior to joining NVI, Mr. Moore served in both divisional and group chief financial officer roles for Fisery, Inc., First Data Corporation, Fluor Corporation and BellSouth Corporation (now AT&T).
 Mr. Moore began his career with BellSouth Corporation, serving in roles involving engineering, operations, finance, strategy, investor relations and merger integration.
 Mr. Moore holds a B.A. degree in Mechanical Engineering, as well as an MBA degree from the University of Alabama.
 Mr. Moore also attended the Stanford Executive program in 2002.